 Despite the fact that this event, the genocide of Armenian Christians, is told from the viewpoint of a young girl with her innocent understanding, takes away none of the horror and repulsion at what happened.
 At times Veron's recounting is simple but in tune with how a young, innocent girl may well have barely understood the events happening around her.
 Kherdian does an excellent job of portraying the immense fortitude, courage, and perseverance of his mother, Veron, as she struggled to survival in a brutal time, while coping with the loss of so many of her family.

 David Kherdian spends some time telling readers about what his mother's life was like in Azizya before the deportation and genocide.
-We are given a picture of a mostly peaceful co-existence between Turks and Armenians, despite the relatively recent mass murders.
+Before life is a mostly peaceful co-existence between Turks and Armenians, despite the relatively recent mass murders.
 The Armenians were generally well educated and cultured and contributed greatly to society in the Ottoman Empire.
 There are some lovely descriptions of wonderful family life that included extended family.
 All this was lost, through the unprovoked aggression of the Muslim Turks.

 This is an excellent biography that is well worth reading by those interested in the 20th century but also recommended for all of us.
 "Those who cannot remember the past, are condemned to repeat it."